edualvarado/inf633-2021-2022/index.md

     <img src="https://edualvarado.github.io/inf633-2021-2022/03-CharacterAnimation/procedural-2.gif" width="400">
 </p>

 Once you have it, think about particular applications.
 Characters that follow autonomously a piece of food, or animals that run away from "anti-goals" such as predators.
+Could we even use some learning-based approach to teach them to follow certain assets?
 There are many options!
 We will see more in the next session.

 <a name="Session03Human"></a>
 ### Bonus: Controllable character with FK and IK